eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 As promised, let's add a simple validation rule, that you cannot greet yourself.
 Therefore we enter our name in the `thats.me` file like we did in the previous step.

-Try to include the follwing code to our validator.
+Try to include the following code to our validator.
 This is meant as task, try to find the missing pieces on your own :-).

 ```ts
 checkNotGreetingYourself(greeting: Greeting, accept: ValidationAcceptor): void {